mikechen66/finetune_alexnet_adapt_tensorflow2.2/README.md

 ## Example train.txt:

-Please notice that cat is labeled with 0 and dog is labeled with 1.
-Users can assign 0 to dog and 1 to cat.
+Please notice that dog is labeled with 0 and cat is labeled with 1.
 I am pleased to write the full list of images in order to make a explicit explaination to the users.
 It is quite different from the original format by the author.

-/home/mic/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/cat.0.jpg 0
+/home/mike/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/dog.11001.jpg 0
-/home/mic/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/cat.1.jpg 0
+/home/mike/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/dog.11002.jpg 0
-/home/mic/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/dog.4352.jpg 1
+/home/mike/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/cat.5276.jpg 1
-/home/mic/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/dog.4353.jpg 1
+/home/mike/Documents/finetune_alexnet_with_tf/dogs_vs_cats/train/cat.5278.jpg 1